yeokm1/yeokm1.github.io-hugo/content/post/2020/08/compare-fs2020-with-real-sg-flights/index.md

 The Cessna 172 models used in the game comes with both the glass-cockpit G1000 and steam although the latter requires the Deluxe version to be purchased.

-The variant used in the game is the newer S model compared to the N-model used by Seletar Flying Club.
+The variant used in the game is the newer S-model compared to the N-model used by Seletar Flying Club.
 For a closer comparison, I shall use a photo of the C172R which I learned to fly on in the US.

 | FS2020 | Actual |
 |--------|--------|